stackbit-projects/good-oregano-dc386/content/pages/posts/game_ml.md

 ### Step 2

-After they were all done computing their result, rank them, using a **fitness function. **The fitness dictated who was the “best” ANN out of all of those ANNs.
+After they were all done computing their result, rank them, using a **fitness function**.
+The fitness dictated who was the “best” ANN out of all of those ANNs.

 ![](https://lh4.googleusercontent.com/ohOzJrcOzngLMghwLJAiVnwqDfXm80ZXpXjzh4hOIiJXffKwbepwusHOtaj21tx8PPiq-2p4dSPGMjXsKt8mNh_pOOjPeVvSwT5cOXK4ledc-KCmtfsC0gdpm7evLh6\_p60TlsjviLo)